Future of space exploration: Limitations to space commercialization

-Commercialization of Space
+Commercialization of space

 SpaceX

 In 2017 Elon Musk announced the development of rocket travel to transport humans from one city to another in under an hour.
 Elon has challenged SpaceX to improve travel across the world through his reusable rocket propulsion to send up passengers on a suborbital trajectory to their destination.

 Virgin Galactic

 The company Virgin Galactic with CEO Sir Richard Branson is developing another method to reach planes through Aircraft propulsion.
-Named SpaceshipTwo which is a biplane that carries a spacecraft as its payload known as WhiteKnightTwo and carries it to cruising altitude where the rocket separates and begins to climb out of earth's atmosphere.
+Named SpaceshipTwo which is a biplane that carries a spacecraft as its payload known as White Knight Two and carries it to cruising altitude where the rocket separates and begins to climb out of Earth's atmosphere.

 Blue Origin

 New Shepard

 The Blue Origin website highlights a small launch vehicle sending payloads into orbit.
 The goal is to reduce the cost of sending smaller payloads into orbit with future intentions to send humans into space.
 The first stage is reusable while the second stage is expendable.
 Maximum payload dimensions are expected to be around 530 cubic feet to be carried past the Karman line.